survivejs/react-book/manuscript/05_react_and_flux.md

 }
 ```

-As you can see, we pushed the logic out of `App`.
-We actually have more code now than before but that's okay. `App` is a little neater now and it's going to be easier to develop as we'll see soon.
-Most importantly we have managed to implement Flux architecture for our application.
+As you can see, we have pushed the logic out of `App`.
+We actually have more code now than before but that's okay. `App` is a little neater now and it's going to be easier to develop as we'll soon see.
+Most importantly we have managed to implement the Flux architecture for our application.
 Things can only get better.

 ### Dispatching in Alt

 Even though you can get far without ever using Flux dispatcher, it can be useful to know something about it.
 Alt provides two ways to use it.
 If you want to log everything that goes through your `alt` instance, you can use a snippet such as `alt.dispatcher.register(console.log.bind(console))`.

-You can use the same mechanism on Store level.
-In that case you would trigger `this.dispatcher.register(...)` at constructor.
+You can use the same mechanism on the Store level.
+In that case you would trigger `this.dispatcher.register(...)` at the constructor.
 These mechanisms allow you to implement effective logging to your system.

 ### What's the Point?

 Even though integrating Alt took a lot of effort, it was not all in vain.
 Consider the following questions:

-1. Let's say we wanted to persist the Notes within `localStorage`, where would you implement that?
+1. Let's say we wanted to persist the notes within `localStorage`, where would you implement that?
 It would be natural to plug that into our `NoteStore`.
 Alternatively we could do something more generic as we'll be doing next.
 2. What if we had multiple components relying on the data?
 We would just consume `NoteStore` and display it however we want.
 3. What if we had multiple, separate Note lists for different type of tasks?
 We could set up another Store for tracking these lists.
 That Store could refer to actual Notes by id.
 We'll do something like this in the next chapter as we generalize the approach.

 This is what makes Flux a strong architecture when used with React.
 It isn't hard to find answers to questions like these.
 Even though there is more code, it is easier to reason about.
-Given we are dealing with unidirectional flow we have something that is simple to debug and test.
+Given we are dealing with a unidirectional flow we have something that is simple to debug and test.

 ## Implementing Persistency over `localStorage`

 Given it's not nice to lose your Notes after a refresh, we can tweak our implementation of `NoteStore` to persist the data on change.
 One way to achieve this is to use [localStorage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage).
-It is a well supported feature that allows you to persist data at browser.
+It is a well supported feature that allows you to persist data to the browser.

 ### Understanding `localStorage`

-It has a sibling known as `sessionStorage`. `sessionStorage` loses its data when browser is closed, `localStorage` doesn't.
+`localStorage` has a sibling known as `sessionStorage`. `sessionStorage` loses its data when browser is closed, `localStorage` doesn't.
 They both share [the same API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) as discussed below:

 * `storage.getItem(k)` - Returns stored string
 * `storage.removeItem(k)` - Removes data matching to key